livewires/you-win/sheets/Reference.md

       * **`e.deltaX`** / **`e.deltaY`**: the amount the finger has moved since the last drag event.
       * **`e.fingerX`** / **`e.fingerY`**: the current coordinates of the drag.

+    If the Sprite doesn't want to hear about the event anymore, it can `return false`.

 If you're testing your game on a computer, mouse clicks and drags will work to simulate touches -- but remember that unlike fingers, a mouse pointer can only be in one place at a time!